 He is the author of Young Radicals, a story of idealistic Americans fighting for their ideals, which The Wall Street Journal called "brilliant, even inspiring."

 He is the co-author of Hamilton: The Revolution, with Lin-Manuel Miranda, a #1 New York Times bestseller.

-He spent five years on the artistic staff of the Public Theater in New York, where he created and ran the Public Forum series of performances and conversations.
-It brought together America's leading actors, activists, writers, scholars, musicians, and community leaders to explore the intersection of arts and society.
-Before joining the Public, he directed radio plays that opened for The Magnetic Fields on the band’s 2008 national tour.
+He spent five years on the artistic staff of the Public Theater in New York, where he created and ran the Public Forum series.
+These performances and conversations featured many of America's leading actors, writers, activists, and community leaders, exploring the intersection of arts and society.

 He studied history at Harvard, and lives in Chicago.